limoo-im/java-sdk/README.md

 // Get a conversation by its id
 Conversation c = ld.getConversationById("conversationExtuid");

-// Get a list of new message in the conversation (messages which have not been viewed by the bot) List<Message> unreadMessages = c.getUnreadMessages();
+// Get a list of new messages in the conversation (messages which have not been viewed by the bot) List<Message> unreadMessages = c.getUnreadMessages();

-// Send a message in the conversation c.send("Hi everyone!");
+// Send a simple message in the conversation c.send("Hi everyone!");

+// Send a message containing a file c.send(new Message.Builder().text("Here's a file!").file(new File("test.txt")));

 // Register a new MessageCreatedEventListener which notifies you whenever a new message is sent in the conversation ld.registerEventListener(new MessageCreatedEventListener(c) {